codefresh-io/docs.codefresh.io/_docs/incubation/arm-support.md

 %}

 Dockerhub has a lot of public images that are offered in multiple architectures.
-You will get errors only if you use a less popular image that has no ARM support
+You will get errors only if you use a less popular image that has no ARM support.